npetras/ciphers/README.md

 This project has let me explore the different approaches that you take when using different types of languages, with C being a functional language, and Java on the other hand is a object oriented language.
-I have tried to use each language's strenghts and general syle when developing the two programs.
+I have tried to use each language's strengths and general style when developing the two programs.

 Future plans for the project:
-* Add unit tests to the C programg
+* Add unit tests to the C program
 * Complete the development of the Java program, including the JavaFX GUI
 * Add new features to one or both programs:
   * Deciphering component